evansneath/basilisk/docs/source/Support/bskReleaseNotes.rst

 - added new attitude pointing scenario :ref:`scenarioAttitudeFeedback2T_stateEffTH` that uses the new :ref:`thrusterStateEffector`
 - added ability to simulate faults within :ref:`coarseSunSensor` module
+- created a 1-DoF rotating rigid body class :ref:`spinningBody`.
+It is built in a general way to simulate any effector with a single spinning axis.

 Version 2.1.3 (May 25, 2022)